-NEW RESTAURANT REWARDS CARD: The Choptank River Lighthouse is offering discounts to local restaurants for lighthouse visitors!
-To take advantage of this program, stop by the lighthouse on Friday afternoon (1-5pm) or Saturday or Sunday (9am-6pm) to purchase a Restaurant Rewards Card for just $1.
+RESTAURANT REWARDS CARD: The Choptank River Lighthouse is offering discounts to local restaurants for lighthouse visitors!
+To take advantage of this program, stop by the lighthouse after May 1 on a Friday afternoon (1-5pm) or Saturday or Sunday (9am-6pm) to purchase a Restaurant Rewards Card for just $1.
 Use the card within 48 hours of purchase, and you'll get deals from 10% to 25% off meals, half off a second entree, and more.
-The program runs from Memorial Day weekend through Labor Day during the 2014 lighthouse season.
 Participating restaurants, which are all within walking distance of the lighthouse, include Snapper's Waterfront Cafe, the High Spot Gastropub, Jimmie & Sook's Raw Bar and Grill, RAR Brewing, Leaky Pete's Wine & Oyster Bar, Canvasback Restaurant & Irish Pub, Stoked, and Portside Seafood Restaurant.
 You'll find all the details and a full list of the special deals at the lighthouse.

 SPECIAL EVENT RENTAL: Looking for a distinctive and beautiful spot for an upcoming event?
 The lighthouse is available for special event rentals!
 What a great space for an event with beautiful water views all around.
 The lighthouse can accommodate 30 people.
 For details, call 410-228-4031.